Target Disk Mode Not Working on macOS Ventura/Monterey - Qiling

 Step 3.
 Enter the firmware password and exit the utility.

 Step 4.
-Now "Restart" your Mac.
-Now that we have successfully disabled the Firmware Password, you can easily access the Target Disk mode.
+Now that we have disabled the Firmware Password, we can easily access the Target Disk mode by restarting the Mac.

-If you have lost your data when a macOS upgrade failed, reformatting, system crash, or any other possible reasons, you can get it back with the help of the Deep Data Recovery for Mac.
+If you've lost data due to a macOS upgrade failure, system crash, or other reasons, Deep Data Recovery for Mac can help you recover it.

-Deep Data Recovery for Mac helps you in every data loss recovery situation, regardless of the size or format of the file.
-You can use this powerful tool to recover images, video files, audio files, documents, and more from Macs, SD cards, external hard drives, memory cards, and cameras without running into issues.
-Mac Trash Recovery is possible even after emptying the Trash Bin on your Mac.
+Deep Data Recovery for Mac allows users to recover various types of files, including images, videos, audio files, documents, and more, from a range of devices and media, including Macs, SD cards, external hard drives, memory cards, and cameras, even after emptying the Trash Bin on Mac.

 Step 1.
 Select the location to scan